rightthumb/rightthumb-widgets-v0/README.md

     + The hotkeys.py app uses keyboard shortcuts.
 A programmable mouse can activate any of them.
         * View all keyboard shortcuts 'p hotkeys -k'
 - Tasklist
-    + Grouped memory usage subtotals
+    + Grouped memory usage subtotals and grand total
         * ' task -report '
     + Search in tasklist
         * ' task + chrome '
+            - try 'kill chrome'

 - Folder Navigation
     + How to navigate to the Downloads folder 'b dl'.
 How to create a new bookmark 'm name'.